daria-sanchez/CSS-Debrief-Activity/README.md

     * Expand the project from the _project explorer (may just be called `explorer`)_
     * Modify the `index.html` and `style.css` per the directions provided.

-1. Start by linking your css file to your html file

-2. Open in browser/live server so you can see your changes
+1. Open in browser/live server so you can see your changes

+2. Start by linking your css file to your html file

+3. Add a universal selector at the top of the CSS file (`*`), and within that ruleset -- add a property of `box-sizing` with a value of `border-box`

-3. Let's change the font on the page to be more modern.
-Go to the Google Fonts website and find the 'Open Sans' font.
+4. Let's change the font on the page to be more modern.
+Go to the Google Fonts website and find the `'Open Sans'` font.
 Select all of the styles, and then paste the stylesheet link in the html, above the local CSS file.
-(This is linked for you)

-4. In the body selector rule, add a font-family property with a value of ```'Open Sans', sans-serif```
+5. In the body selector rule, add a font-family property with a value of `'Open Sans', sans-serif`

-5. Let's change the background of the body.
-Replace the background-color property with the background-image property.
-Add a value of linear gradient with ```whitesmoke``` as the first color, and ```rgb(35, 47, 58)``` as the second value.
+6. Let's change the background of the body.
+Replace the background-color property with the `background-image property`.
+Add a value of `linear gradient` with `whitesmoke` as the first value, and `rgb(35, 47, 58)` as the second value.

-6. Convert padding property on ```li a``` rule to shorthand
+7. Convert `padding` property on `li a` rule to shorthand

-7. Add a text-align property with a value of center to the same ```li a``` ruleset.
+8. Add a `text-align` property with a value of `center` to the same `li a` ruleset.

-8. Add Add a text-align property with a value of center to the center-title class selector.
+9. Add Add a `text-align` property with a value of `center` to the `.center-title` class selector.

+10. Add a `width` property with the value of `50%` to the `figure` selector.

-9. Add a flex-direction property with a value of column to the ```section```, ```#about-sec```, and ```figure``` selectors.
+11. Add a `flex-direction` property with a value of column to the `section`, `#about-sec`, and `figure` selectors.

+12. In the `aside` element selector ruleset:

+  - Use the shorthand `border` property to add a `white 4px double` border
+  - Add a `margin` property and set the values to reflect `1em` on the top and bottom, and the sides to `auto`;
+  - Add a `color` property, with a value of `rgb(35, 47, 58)`
+  - Add a `background-color` of `rgb(95, 211, 249)`

+13. Add an `aside p` element selector directly underneath the `aside` selector, above the `#concert-schedule-sec`:

+  - Add a `font-weight` property with a value of `600`
+  - and a `font-size` property with a value of `1.25em`
+  - Add a `background-color` property, with a value of `rgb(191, 133, 25)`
+  - Add a `color` property, with a value of `whitesmoke`
+  - Add a `padding` property, with a value of `0.75em` on all sides
+  - Add a `margin` property, with a value of `0`
+  - Add a `text-transform` property, with a value of `uppercase`
+  - Add a `border-bottom` of `4px double white`

+14. Add an `aside ul li a` element selector directly underneath the `aside p` selector, above the `#concert-schedule-sec`:

+  - Add a `text-align` property with a value of `justify`
+  - and a `padding` property with a value of `0`
+  - Add a `color` property, with a value of `rgb(35, 47, 58)`
+  - Add a `text-decoration` property, with a value of `underline` *We'll come back and link it to a list of movies he's been in later

+15. Add an `aside ul` element selector directly underneath the `aside p` selector, above the `aside ul li a`:

+  - Add a `font-size` property with a value of `0.9em`
+  - Add a `margin` of `1em` on all sides
+  - Add a `padding` property of `0` on the top and bottom, `0.75em` on the right, and `1em` on the left

+16. Add a `figcaption` element selector ruleset directly underneath the `figure` selector.

+17. In the figcaption ruleset:

+  - Add a property-value pair that will `make the text italic`
-10. Add a width property with the value of 50% to the ```figure``` selector.
+  - Add a `background color` property and set the value to `rgba(35, 47, 58)`
+  - Set the `color` of the figcaption text to `whitesmoke`
+  - Using the `padding shorthand` property, add `0.25em` of padding on all sides
+  - Add an `opacity` property, and set the value to `0.5`
+  - Add a `font-size` property, and set the value to 0.85em;

+18. Around line 55, locate the `#about-sec` selector, directly below that, and above the `#about-sec div` selector, add an `#about-sec h2` ruleset:

+  - Add a `font-size` property, with a value of 1.95em
+  - and a `padding` property, with a value of `0 1.5em`

+19. Directly below the `#about-sec h2` ruleset, add an `#about-sec #about-blurb` ruleset:

+  - Add a `padding` property, with a value of `0 2.5em`

-11. Modify the colors, spacing, and transitions however you like to make the page look more legit!
+Last: Modify the colors, borders, and transitions however you like to make the page look more legit!